kindaboring/techhub-bot/README.md

 # TechHub Bot
-### The Official Bot for the Towson University CIS TechHub Discord.
+### A Python bot for the Towson University CIS TechHub Discord.

 ## Functionalities: